Palma – 34 971 403 611 – 39 33’5” N – 2.38’5” E

 Port Adriano – 34 971 232 494 -39.29’6” N – 2.28’3” E

-With its new multi-million euro extension, Port Adriano has become a major marina in the Balearics, offering excellent services and facilities.
+Port Adriano has become a major marina in the Balearics, offering excellent services and facilities.
 It has 404 moorings of between six and 18 metres in length, a refit and repair area and 4,500 square metres. of commercial area.
-Its remodelling has involved the addition of new mooring berths for yachts of up to 60 metres, the enlarging of the dry dock and a new commercial area designed by Philippe Starck.
+With berths for yachts of up to 60 metres, a large dry dock and commercial area designed by Philippe Starck.

 Club Nautico Santa Ponsa – 34 971 694 950 – 39.31’ N – 2.28’5” E